spantaleev/matrix-docker-ansible-deploy/examples/reverse-proxies/nginx-proxy-manager/README.md

 Similar to standard nginx, [Nginx Proxy Manager](https://nginxproxymanager.com/) provides nginx capabilities but inside a pre-built Docker container.
 With the ability for managing proxy hosts and automatic SSL certificates via a simple web interface.

-This page summarizes how to use Nginx Proxy Manager (NPM) to front the integrated [Traefik](https://traefik.io/) reverse-proxy webserver with another reverse-proxy.
+This page summarizes how to use Nginx Proxy Manager (NPM) to front the integrated [Traefik](https://traefik.io/) reverse-proxy webserver.

 ## Prerequisite configuration

 To get started, first follow the [front the integrated reverse-proxy webserver with another reverse-proxy](../../../docs/configuring-playbook-own-webserver.md#fronting-the-integrated-reverse-proxy-webserver-with-another-reverse-proxy) instructions and update your playbook's configuration (`inventory/host_vars/matrix.<your-domain>/vars.yml`).

 If Matrix federation is enabled, then you will need to make changes to [NPM's Docker configuration](https://nginxproxymanager.com/guide/#quick-setup).
-By default NPM has access to ports 443, 80 and 81, but you would also need to **provide access to the federation ports** `8448` and `8449`.
+By default NPM already exposes ports `80` and `443`, but you would also need to **additionally expose the Matrix Federation port** (as it appears on the public side): `8448`.

 ## Using Nginx Proxy Manager